-As in previous years, the highest levels of ineligible addresses were recorded in Argyll and Bute, Dumfries and Galloway, Na h-Eileanan Siar, Highland and Orkney Islands17.
-For both Na h-Eileanan Siar and Argyll and Bute, high levels of ineligible addresses were expected as both areas contain a high number of holiday and second homes which are not eligible for the survey.
-Expected levels of ineligible addresses for Dumfries and Galloway, Highland and Orkney were all above 10%.
+As in previous years, the highest levels of ineligible addresses were recorded in Argyll and Bute, Eilean Siar and Dumfries and Galloway - Orkney and Highlands both have a similar rate.
+For both Eilean Siar and Argyll and Bute, high levels of ineligible addresses were expected as both areas contain a high number of holiday and second homes which are not eligible for the survey.